 Implants Must Be Replaced After 10 Years

 Breast implants do not have a strict “best before” date.
-At present, surgeons are using the 5th generation of implants, which are housed in extremely strong and durable shells that can withstand up to 100 pounds of pressure.
+At present, the latest Implants are at its 6th generation (Motiva Breast Implants), which are housed in extremely strong and durable shells that can withstand up to 100 pounds of pressure.
 Even when it is run over by a car!

 If there are no reasons to replace the implants, there is no hard and fast rule that implants must be replaced in 10 years.
 Reasons for another surgery to change the implants include implant leak/rupture (less than 10% at 10 years) and hardening of the implant, aka capsular contracture, which occurs in less than 5% of the time.
 Another common reason why ladies have another surgery is to upsize or downsize their implants.